jackocnr/intl-tel-input/README.md

 ```

 **setDisabled**
-Updates the disabled attribute of both the telephone input and selected country button.
+Updates the disabled attribute of both the telephone input and the selected country button.
 Accepts a boolean value. _Note: we recommend using this instead of updating the disabled attribute of the input directly._
 ```js
 iti.setDisabled(true);
 ```